Topics Map > Large Courses

 Background Knowledge Probe

-The Background Knowledge Probe is designed to collect feedback on students’ prior learning, including knowledge or beliefs that may hinder or block further understanding.
+The Background Knowledge Probe collects feedback on students’ prior learning, including knowledge or beliefs that may hinder or block further understanding.
 Students complete a short survey prepared by the instructor at the beginning of a course, the start of a new unit or lesson, or before introducing a new topic.

 Defining Features Matrix

-The Defining Features Matrix approach requires students to categorize concepts according to the presence (+) or absence (–) of critical defining features.
-This activity helps students develop conceptual organizational skills and data on their analytic reading and thinking skills.
+The Defining Features Matrix approach requires students to categorize concepts according to the presence ( ) or absence (–) of critical defining features.
+This activity helps students develop conceptual and organizational skills and data on their analytic reading and thinking skills.

 Minute Paper/Muddiest Point

-The Minute Paper/Muddiest Point approaches have students write quick responses to a question to help instructors gain insight or understanding of content.
+The Minute Paper/Muddiest Point approaches have students write quick responses to questions to help instructors gain insight or understanding of content.
 Questions could include: “What was the most important thing you learned today?“; “What important question remains unanswered?”; or “What was the muddiest point in _______ ?”

 Pro and Con Grid

-The Pro and Con Grid approach has students follow a decision-making process by reviewing an issue, creating a list of pro and con arguments, and making a decision based on the weight and analysis of those points.
+The Pro and Con Grid approach has students follow a decision-making process by reviewing an issue, creating a list of pro and con arguments, and deciding based on the weight and analysis of those points.
 A review of students’ lists reveals the depth and breadth of their analyses, capacity for objectivity, and strength of their decision-making skills.
-In large courses (150 +), it can be difficult to facilitate active learning.
-This document walks you through the steps in planning and implementing this approach in your large course.
+In large courses (150 ), it can be difficult to facilitate active learning.
+This document walks you through planning and implementing this approach in your large course.